Want to know more about Polish Food and Cuisine? Here are 21 Traditional dishes from Poland that you should try while visiting!

 Czarnina used to be served to young men who wanted to ask for permission to marry their beloved one.
 If the man was accepted, he could eat the black Czarnina with the family, otherwise, a soup without blood would be served.

-A true Polish food to enjoy after a wild night out clubbing or the bar, also known as the “Polish pizza”.
+When it comes to fast-food from Poland, Zapiekanka is best enjoyed after a wild night out clubbing or the bar, also known as the “Polish pizza”.

 Zapiekanka can be found at nearly every train station in the country, and it’s a street food that you shouldn’t miss trying.